 According to Janssen Pharmaceuticals, Inc., in 2011, more than 5 percent of children and adolescents experience upper abdominal pain while taking Concerta and more than 10 percent of adults experience dry mouth, headache, insomnia, and loss of appetite.

-Concerta overdose symptoms include:
+Concerta overdose symptoms can include:

 - Muscle twitching